 The newest outdoor rock climbing experience in Mt.
-Hood Territory, The Madrone Wall Park and Climbing Area, opens again for the 2019 season on Tuesday, July 16, and we can’t wait to see what all the buzz has been about.
+Hood Territory is The Madrone Wall Park and Climbing Area.

 Since we haven’t climbed it ourselves yet, we spoke with advanced climber Josh Patrick, who has lived in Oregon for the past decade and climbed numerous places, to get his insight on how Madrone Wall stacks up.